gjwdyk/CF-Asymmetric-Route/README.md

 Images provided are high resolution images, click on the images to get better/readable resolution, or go to [Figures](Figures/) folder.

+The latter configuration where the asymmetricity are provided by Big-IP is a much better configuration for a couple of reasons :

 <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html">![Supported Interface Per Instance Type](Figures/SupportedInterfacePerInstanceType.png)</a>

+* As per designed, the number of interfaces per node are fixed.
+The positions for Big-IP require 4 or 6 interfaces.
+The Internal Node require only 2 interfaces.
+* With Big-IP replacing VyOS, makes it possible to do Test/Demo of asymmetricity at that position for Big-IP.